 In the Jewish community, this is not an issue.
 In the fourth century CE, a calculated calendar system was developed, attributed to Rabbi Hillel II, establishing the months of the Hebrew calendar.
 The month for Passover needs to be in the spring of the year, but a year of twelve lunar months only consists of about 354 days while the cycle of the sun, determining the seasons, is about 365 days.
 The Hillel calendar uses a system of adding a “leap month” in certain years to keep all of the Biblical festivals in their correct agricultural season.
 According to this calendar, in a few weeks we will be in a leap month – a thirteenth month – for this year.

-However, among Messianic and Hebrew Roots adherents there is considerable debate.
+However, among those pursuing a Biblical faith there is considerable debate.
 It is one of the two most passionately contested controversies in this movement.
 Since the Bible does not specifically say “this is how you know it is the first day of the first month of the year,” various interpretations of Biblical and extra-Biblical texts have led to a number of proposed methods.
 It is not my intention here to defend one over the other.

 Establishing the Date for Easter